Sayanta66/Sayanta66/README.md

 ## **About me :ok_man:**

- - 🎓 I’m a big technology enthusiast along with a love for reading books and journals.
+ - 🎓 I’m a big technology enthusiast, along with a love for reading books and journals.
- - :writing_hand: Versed with technical writing including products and API documents (P.S. - Writing in all forms is a passion for me).
+ - :writing_hand: Versed with technical writing, including products and API documents (P.S. - Writing in all forms is a passion for me).
  - :computer: Passionate about DevOps, open-source technologies, creating tech projects, and trying out new things.
  - :ledger: [A curated list of some articles written by me.](https://sayanta66.github.io/Articles/)
  - :page_with_curl: You can download my updated resume from [here](https://github.com/Sayanta66/Sayanta66/blob/main/assets/Sayanta-Resume-Updated-290525.pdf).